Configuration: Advanced VPN

 This setting determines if users can connect with each other.

 - Should clients be able to communicate with each other on the VPN IP Network?
-If allowed, packets can be exchanged between individual VPN clients on the VPN virtual subnet.
+If allowed, VPN clients can exchange packets with each other on the VPN virtual subnet.

-- Allow VPN users with Administrator privilege to access all VPN client IP addresses; This gives the administrator privileges to access all client VPN IP addresses.
-Admin users are configured on the user Permissions page.
+- Allow VPN users with Administrator privilege to access all VPN client IP addresses: This gives the administrator privileges to access all client VPN IP addresses.
+You configure admin users on the user permissions page.

 Multiple Sessions per User

 Access Server uses LZO compression to maximize speeds, however everything in networking increases overhead.
-If your server does not have the processing resources to enable compression it can be turned off here.
+If your server does not have the processing resources to enable compression you can turn it off here.
 For more information about why we discourage this, please see the OpenVPN Security Advisories about the VORACLE attack vulnerability.

 Microsoft Windows Settings